 And it’s the beginning of the summer season so flip-flops all over everywhere but don’t forget your jacket for the evenings!

 Day 2 Sweet as hanuka kumara

 Decided to spend the day on the Waiheke Island.
-A 15-minute walk from CBD takes you to the ferry terminal and after 40 minutes of sailing we arrived at the beautiful Waiheke Island.
+A 15-minute walk from CBD takes you to the ferry terminal and after 40 minutes of sailing, we arrived at the beautiful Waiheke Island.
 A quick look in the brochures assured us we can do many things on foot not going far from the Oneroa village.
-According to the locals the island has a very well developed bus network and everything else is not more than a 20-minute bus ride.
+According to the locals, the island has a very well developed bus network and everything else is not more than a 20-minute bus ride.

 We managed to visit two beautiful sandy beaches and three wineries with magnificent wines and surroundings.
-On our way back to Matiatia Bay we took an of-the-beaten-track hike, through unspoiled green fields and azure sea reflections.
+On our way back to Matiatia Bay we took an off-the-beaten-track hike, through unspoiled green fields and azure sea reflections.

-Weiheke island is a true jewel in the crown of Hauraki Gulf!
+Waiheke Island is a true jewel in the crown of Hauraki Gulf!
 Cheers!